sogelink-research/ctod/README.md

 ### From source

-Install and run CTOD using poetry.
+Install and run CTOD in a virtual environment using poetry.

 ```sh
 poetry env use python3.10